regiscord/biblicalinstitute.info/InTheBeginning/0120 How did God resolve the cursed inheritance.md

 ##### Heb 5:14
 >But solid <font color="orange">food</font> is for the mature, who because of practice have their senses <font color="orange">trained to discern good and evil</font>.

+We train to discern good and evil in His Word

 #### Let’s take responsibility for our mistakes, and humble ourselves before God, and not blame others for our actions like Adam and Eve did.

 ##### Mat 7:1-3
 >1 “<font color="orange">Do not judge so that you will not be judged</font>.
 2 For <font color="orange">in the way you judge, you will be judged</font>; and <font color="orange">by your standard of measure, it will be measured to you</font>.
 3 Why do you look at the <font color="orange">speck</font> that is in your brother’s eye, but do not notice the <font color="orange">log</font> that is in your own eye?

 ##### Jam 2:13
 >For <font color="orange">judgement</font> will be merciless to one who has shown no mercy; <font color="orange">mercy triumphs over judgment</font>.

+#### Let’s live for God and not for ourselves.

+##### Heb 12:1-2
+>1 Therefore, since we have so great a cloud of witnesses surrounding us, let us also lay aside every encumbrance and the <font color="orange">sin which so easily entangles us</font>, and let us <font color="orange">run with endurance</font> the race that is set before us, 2 <font color="orange">fixing our eyes on Jesus, the author and perfecter of faith</font>, who for the joy set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.

 #### Let’s seek God for wisdom to know and discern what is important, and not add to or remove from His Word.